 In any case, there’s an alternative to this possible overdetermination which involves a three-way journey from N to the wincing.

 It’s indeed the case that human cognition can’t register the time-lapse between N and P; though that doesn’t mean that there is no time-lapse.
-The interval might have been milliseconds.
+The interval may be milliseconds or less.
 And even if only a millisecond, that would still have constituted a temporal and “causal gap” between N and P.

-Thus supervenience isn't a relation of causation.
-When we say that P supervenes on N, that doesn't mean that N causes P. It means that P simply supervenes on N…
+When argued argued that P supervenes on N, then that didn’t also mean that N causes P. It simply meant that P supervenes on N…

-For example, say I form a mental image of David Cameron.
-That means that I can’t say that neural or brain state N causes my mental image of Cameron.
-All I can say is that the mental image supervenes on a particular neural/brain state.
-Though, again, what exactly does that mean?
+For example, say I formed a mental image of Johnny Depp.
+That means that I can’t say that neural or (brain state) N caused my mental image of Depp.
+All I can say is that the mental image supervenes on a particular neural state…

 What is the Causal Role of Pain?